 The PC created an opportunity for Apple and Microsoft to get birth.
 They became giants because of the emergence of PC technology.
 But along the way, giants like IBM or DEC faced serious destructive force, making DEC bankrupt.
 However, was there a way for incumbents to avoid such a catastrophe?

 Apple used multi-touch technology to reshape the smartphone industry

 Apple succeeds by leveraging multi-touch technologies.
-But mobile handset making leader, Nokia, became bankrupt due to the destructive wave created by multi-touch.
+But mobile handset-making leader, Nokia, became bankrupt due to the destructive wave created by multi-touch.
 On the other hand, Samsung emerged as a success story for embracing the new wave of creative destruction of multi-touch.

-The history is riddled with the examples that start-ups, by leveraging disruptive technologies, succeeded in causing disruption to incumbent giants’ business.
+The history is riddled with examples that start-ups, by leveraging disruptive technologies, succeeded in causing disruption to incumbent giants’ business.
 In fact, the uprising of emerging technology is at the core of this dynamics.
 Hence, to protect from the destructive force and leverage creative force, often created by the emergence of the same technology core, forecasting technology, market, and competition is vital.
-Of course, an appropriate strategy and actions must follow such a forecast for coping up with challenges and leveraging opportunities.
+Of course, an appropriate strategy and actions must follow such a forecast for coping with challenges and leveraging opportunities.
 Otherwise, discontinuity opened by creative destruction may allow starts to grow as giants creating disruptive innovation examples.
 Therefore, both aspiring startups and incumbent firms should carefully analyze underlying patterns to take the opportunity and avoid negative implications.